rkrishn7/objection-match/README.md

 A lightweight search plugin built on top of [Objection.js](https://github.com/Vincit/objection.js).

 **objection-match** was created for programs that support dynamic searches.
 In a distributed setting, a set of constraints for a search may be defined on a client machine and sent to a server for processing.
 However, the task of parsing the payload, loading relations, and building a query can be cumbersome.
-This library provides a robust and portable query language that can be used to represent a complex search with various constraints, and from it, builds an objection query.
+This library provides a robust and portable query language that can be used to represent a complex search with various constraints, and from it, build an Objection query.

 ## Grammar